-(based on the modified contractual terms); and

-(b) the risk of a default occurring at initial recognition (based on the original, unmodified contractual terms).
+- (a) the risk of a default occurring at the reporting date (based on the modified contractual terms); and - (b) the risk of a default occurring at initial recognition (based on the original, unmodified contractual terms).

-Purchased or originated credit- Impaired financial assets
+Purchased or originated creditimpaired financial assets

-5.5.13 Despite paragraphs 5.5.3 and 5.5.5, at the reporting date, an entity shall only recognise the changes cumulative lifetime expected credit losses since initial recognition loss as a allowance for purchased or originated credit-impaired financial assets.

-5.5.14 At each reporting date, an entity shall recognise in profit or loss the amount of the change in lifetime expected credit losses as an impairment gain or loss.
+- 5.5.13 Despite paragraphs 5.5.3 and 5.5.5, at the reporting date, an entity shall only recognise the cumulative changes in lifetime expected credit losses since initial recognition as a loss allowance for purchased or originated credit-impaired financial assets. - 5.5.14 At each reporting date, an entity shall recognise in profit or loss the amount of the change in lifetime expected credit losses as an impairment gain or loss.
 An entity shall recognise favourable changes in lifetime expected credit losses as an impairment gain, even if the lifetime expected credit losses are less than the amount of expected credit losses that were included in the estimated cash flows on initial recognition.